runlikeforrestgump/emacs/README.md

 Another problem with a lot of guides in general is that the trend these days seems to be that guides try hard (often too hard) to be cute and funny (and sometimes come off as condescending and overly simplistic).
 I value humour, but I very rarely come across a guide that uses humour well.
 In most cases, the humour is noisy and distracting and doesn't even serve its purpose of being funny; I've even run into cases where the humour introduced confusion and ambiguity.
 Remember, if your primary goal is to teach something, then focus your efforts on teaching, not telling jokes.

+From the Eshell manual: "Any tool you use often deserves the time spent learning to master it."

 # History